 Stainless steel can be finished using a variety of techniques.
 When talking about brushed stainless steel and satin stainless steel, these two finishes have a lot in common, and many consumers use the terms synonymously.
 This leads to a lot of confusion when making a finish selection.
 Let’s examine the similarities, differences, pros and cons… Read more »

 The most widely used types of stainless steel are graded as 304 and 316.
-The grading system used to classify these two steel grades comes from a numbering system started by the American Iron and Steel Institute (AISI), one of the oldest trade unions that dates back to 1855.
-These classifications indicate their compositions, with… Read more »
+The grading system used to classify these two steel grades comes from a numbering system started by the American Iron and Steel Institute (AISI), one of the oldest trade unions from 1855.
+These classifications indicate their compositions, with most stainless steels… Read more »